Research Interests: MEMS Inertial Sensors,

 Mixed Signal Integrated Circuits (IC),

 received the B.A.Sc. and the M.A.Sc. degrees in electrical and computer engineering from the University of British Columbia, Vancouver in 2008 and 2010, respectively.
-He joined the MEMS Lab at the University of California, Davis in 2010 working under supervision of Prof. Horsley.
-He is currently pursuing his PhD at UC Davis.
+He joined the MEMS Lab at the University of California, Davis in 2010 where he received his PhD in 2014 with Prof. Horsley.
+He is currently working as a Post-Doc scholar at MEMS lab in UC DAvis

 Materials for High Quality-Factor Resonating Gyroscopes [BPN655]